-Not all collisions like this are “staged”, some are truly accidents, but if you are concerned here are some tips for you on how to avoid these collisions, and what to do if you suspect that you are a victim of one.
+Not all collisions like this are “staged”, some are truly accidents.
+If you are concerned it wasn’t really an accident, here are some tips for you on how to avoid a staged collision and what to do if you suspect that you are the victim of one.

 Signs that your collision was staged

-These do not indicate that this WAS a staged collision, but this will give you some things to look at to help you be aware.
+These do not indicate that this WAS for sure a staged collision but will give you some things to look at to help you be aware: